simolus3/drift/docs/docs/schema.md

 Here we have a table with 5 columns: `ID`, `Name`, `Secret Name`, `Age`, and `Height`.
 Each row in the table represents a single superhero.

-In our superhero table we want to limit how the data is stored.
+Also, we need to limit how the data is stored, for instance:

-- For instance, `ID` and `Name` should be unique for each row.
+- `ID` and `Name` should be unique for each row.
 - `Secret Name`, `Age`, and `Height` are optional fields.

 You can easily define a table in Drift using the following syntax: